 A special thank you for Defenders for getting this together and to all of the attendees.

 Well 2020 is finally at an end.
 We were unable to attend or sponsor any workshops.
-I am happy to say we are working with Working Circle and Defender of Wildlife to bring you a new version of our workshops.
+I am happy to say we are working with Working Circle and Defenders of Wildlife to bring you a new version of our workshops.
 This will be a ZOOM workshop.
 There will be no cost for this.
 There will be a sign-up for the workshop.
 Please go to our UPCOMING WORKSHOP page to find the link.